How is Zeffy free?

 Your board members will lead the entire team and should be able to support your nonprofit’s operations and fundraising efforts.

-When creating bylaws for your 501(c)(8) organization, include essential information such as:
+When creating bylaws for your 501(c)(8) organization, the Internal Revenue Code asks that you include essential information such as:

 • Organization's name